 The trees in your landscape perform many different functions.
 Those trees provide shade for your home and family.
 They give area wildlife shelter and a safe place to live.
 They serve as windbreaks during those sudden summer storms.
 They enhance the curb appeal and beauty of your home and possibly even increase its value.
+Which is why it is so disheartening when you notice bark falling off trees.

 As a homeowner, you want to keep your trees looking their best, and you are concerned whenever anything mars the appearance of your landscape.
 So what do you do when you see bark falling off the trees in your front yard?
 What could be wrong, and what can you do to put it right?
 A number of things can cause bark to fall of your trees, so it is best to work through the possibilities one by one.